gjbex/training-material/Debugging/README.md

 them.

 ## What is it?
+1. `CodeCoverage`: illustration of how to use code coverage tools.
 1. `CompilerFlags`: illustration of the value of specifying maximal warnings when compiling, as well as trying multiple compilers.
 1. `CUnit`: very simple illustration of how to use the CUnit testing